Fed eases bank merger rules by lifting size threshold for review

 Industry officials applauded the change, saying it should speed up the approval process for bank deals.

-The regulator announced the change in approving People's United Financial Inc's acquisition of Suffolk Bancorp .
+The regulator announced the change in approving People's United Financial Inc's (PBCT.O) acquisition of Suffolk Bancorp SCNB.N.
 Together, the two lenders will have consolidated assets of around $43 billion.

 Bank regulatory lawyers and financial dealmakers have argued that overly tight regulation since the 2008 financial crisis was hindering industry mergers and acquisitions.
 Under the sweeping Dodd-Frank financial reforms adopted to prevent another crisis, the Fed must consider the extent to which a bank merger would result in risks to the financial system.